-All staff are aware that a child going missing from an education setting, particularly persistently, can act as a vital warning sign to a range of safeguarding issues.
+All staff are aware that a child being absent from education for prolonged periods and /or on repeat occasions can act as a vital warning sign to a range of safeguarding issues.
 This may include neglect, sexual abuse and child sexual and child criminal exploitation - particularly county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.

-It is important the Academy's response to children missing from education supports identifying such abuse and also helps prevent the risk of them going missing in the future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child); going missing from education may increase known safeguarding risks within the family or in the community.
+It is important the Academy's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
+This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child); being absent from education may increase known safeguarding risks within the family or in the community.

-Academies' duties regarding children missing education, including information academies must provide to the local authority when removing a child from the academy roll at standard and non-standard transition points - see DfE's statutory guidance: Children Missing Education.
+For information regarding academies' duties regarding children missing education, including information academies must provide to the local authority when removing a child from the academy roll at standard and non-standard transition points - see DfE's statutory guidance: Children Missing Education.